IlushaTheftAuto228/ULTRA-PROGA/README.md

-# ULTRA-PROGA
+# ULTRA-PROGA 1.0
 This is my first program on Python and it's on Russian language.
-For not russian people: This program it's a calculator with one mode.
-ULTRA PROGA have a addition, and ULTRA PROGA DELUXE have a subtraction.
+For not russian people: This program it's a calculator with four modes in one file.
 Please do not judge strictly this is my first program.
 Warning!
-This program needs a Python 3.12.0
+This program needs a Python 3.12.0.